Nuklon/Steam-Economy-Enhancer/README.md

 *    Select all items of the current page.

 The pricing can be based on the lowest listed price, the price history and your own minimum and maximum prices.
+This can be defined in Steam Economy Enhancer's settings, which you can find at the top of the page near the *Install Steam* button.

 **Download**